BokabaTia/monty/README.md

-At the end of this project, We were able to solve these questions:
+About: In this project, we created a simple interpreter for Monty ByteCodes.
+The interpreter reads a bytecode file and executes the bytecode commands.

+The Monty language
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.

+Monty byte code files
+Files containing Monty byte codes usually have the .m extension.
+Most of the industry uses this standard but it is not required by the specification of the language.
+There is not more than one instruction per line.
+There can be any number of spaces before or after the opcode and its argument: examples

+Objectives:
-What do LIFO and FIFO mean
+To know what LIFO and FIFO mean
-What is a stack, and when to use it
+To know what a stack is, and when to use it
-What is a queue, and when to use it
+To know what a queue is, and when to use it
-What are the common implementations of stacks and queues What are the most common use cases of stacks and queues What is the proper way to use global variables
+To know the common implementations of stacks and queues To know the most common use cases of stacks and queues To know the proper way to use global variables
-Tasks ✔️
-Implement the push and pall opcodes
-Implement the pint opcode.
-Implement the pop opcode.
-Implement the swap opcode.
-Implement the add opcode.
-Implement the nop opcode.
-Implement the sub opcode.
-Implement the div opcode.
-Implement the mul opcode.
-Implement the mod opcode.
-When the first non-space character of a line is #, treat this line as a comment (don’t do anything).
-Implement the pchar opcode.
-Implement the pstr opcode.
-Implement the rotl opcode.
-Implement the rotr opcode.
-Implement the stack and queue opcodes.
-Write a Brainf*ck script that prints Holberton (at bf/dir) Read the two digits from stdin, add them, and print the result (at bf/dir) Read the two digits from stdin, multiply them, and print the result (at bf/dir) Multiply two digits given by the user. (at bf/dir)
+Resource:
+Difference between Stack and Queue Data Structures ||
+General Requirements
+Allowed editors: vi, vim, emacs
+All files is compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files ends with a new line
+There is README.md file at the root of the alx-low_level_programming Maximum of one global variable is allowed
+No more than 5 functions per file
+The C standard library is allowed
+The prototypes of all the functions were included in the header file called monty.h All the header files are include guarded